 Apparently, this starts today, as the developer has revealed some anti-cheat rules for the new year.
 These mainly include sending signals to players in Solos or Duos matches.

 Signaling rules announced for competitive Fortnite

-Starting off, Epic Games has stated the obvious: collusion among players of opposite teams is not allowed.
-This includes a set plan among two or more teams to help each other out with landing routes, loot, etc. Here’s the blurb from the Epic Games blog post:
+To start, Epic Games has stated the obvious: collusion among players of opposite teams is not allowed.
+This includes a set plan among two or more teams to help each other out with landing routes, loot etc. Here’s the blurb from the Epic Games blog post:

 - Teaming: Players working together during the match while on opposing teams.

 - Planned Movement: Agreement between 2 or more opposing players to land at specific locations or to move through the map in a planned way before the match begins.